Dead end thoughts: “I don’t want to feel deprived”

 - Yup!
 That must be it!
 You know… I’d rather have the additional few pounds but eat!
 I love food too much!

 Since then two years passed.
 Somehow I lost weight.
 And, believe me, meanwhile I ate.
 But I had to change my mindset first.

 I notice two kinds:

 First: depriving the body of nutrients, denying the body material to rebuild itself, to return to and to stay at the optimal health.
 And if we do weight loss this way – we are doing it wrong (read this on self-kindness)

 Second: deprivation as a feeling.
-You haven’t changed your meal plan yet… you eat like you have been eating before… but you already feel it.
-Thinking about “weight loss anything” You are already afraid of it.
-Isn’t it a trap?
+You haven’t changed your meal plan yet, but thinking about “weight loss anything” You are already afraid of feeling deprived.

-So how can you avoid the trap, the illusion?
+So how can you avoid this trap, this illusion?
+By changing the thought:

 - Thought: I don’t want to feel deprived